Home FAQHow to upgrade to Ubuntu 16.04 LTS from Ubuntu 15.10

 Congratulations!
 Welcome to Ubuntu 16.04 LTS Xenial Xerus development version.

-Upgrading to Ubuntu 16.04 LTS version is a piece of cake.
-The upgrade process for both server and desktop went smooth without a single issue.
+Unlike Desktop version, the upgrade process went smooth without a single issue.
 It's time to explore what's new in Ubuntu 16.04 server.

 I will be here soon with another interesting article.
-Until then stay tuned with us and share this article to your social networks, and support OSTechNix.
+Until then stay tuned with us and share this article to your social networks.

 You May Also Like